-Northern lights Oban tonight
+Northern lights in Oban tonight

 7-day outlook for Oban